 “Certain individuals do have an addictive-like relationship with particular foods and they can over-eat despite knowing the risks to their health.”
 So, if it’s an addictive-like relationship, how does that differ from an addiction?
 Interesting.

 M – What is the benefit of labeling sugar as an addiction?
 It only reinforces powerlessness and the unattainable goal of abstinence – perhaps effective for alcohol treatment, but not effective for addressing the abundant food environment we live in.
-And I don’t need to add that gambling and alcohol aren’t required for existence but glucose in some form is.
+And I don’t need to add that gambling and alcohol aren’t required for existence but food is.

 We are in complete agreement that one of the underlying issues is “dealing with the emotional issues of anxiety, fear, restlessness, and boredom that underlie the need to soothe.”
 Adding deprivation and powerlessness to that list is not helpful.